 2 – Make the peanut butter pie filling

-Beat the cream cheese, powdered sugar, and peanut butter together with a mixer until smooth.
+Beat the cream cheese, powdered sugar, and peanut butter together in a medium bowl with a hand mixer until smooth.

 3 – Add filling to peanut butter pie